How Prenatal Vitamins Increase Your Chances of Pregnancy

 Remind me, what does my baby need?

-In summary the research overwhelmingly suggests that you should be taking a prenatal vitamin when trying to conceive, as well as during and lactation.
+In summary the research overwhelmingly suggests that you should be taking a prenatal vitamin when trying to conceive, as well as during pregnancy and lactation.

 Take a look at this inforgraphic for what you would have to eat in order to get the same amount of nutrients as a prenatal vitamin: